Active Substance: ixazomib citrate

 What benefits of Ninlaro have been shown in studies?

-Ninlaro has been investigated in one main study involving 722 adults with multiple myeloma whose disease had not responded to or had come back after previous treatment.
+Ninlaro has been investigated in one main study involving 722 adults with multiple myeloma whose disease had not got better or had come back after previous treatment.
 The study compared Ninlaro with placebo (a dummy treatment), both taken together with lenalidomide and dexamethasone.
 A first analysis of the data indicated that Ninlaro is effective at prolonging the time patients live without their disease getting worse (progression-free survival): patients treated with Ninlaro lived for an average of 21 months without their disease getting worse compared with 15 months in patients given placebo.
 However, there is uncertainty regarding the size of the improvement because further analysis of the data showed a reduced effect.

 What are the risks associated with Ninlaro?